 Another sign you may notice is a particular customer being too overly generous and buying drinks for their friends and complete strangers.
 They may even ask to open a tab which can be annoying for a bartender because they may fail to pay for it later.

 If you're facing a customer who is being overly generous then you should ask them if they're happy to pay for so many drinks, sometimes a simple question from a bartender can help them realise they're being too generous with their money.
 Make sure nobody is taking advantage of their situation, to be a good bartender you need to look out for your customers.
+As a side note, Rehab 4 Addiction is a free helpline run by people who’ve beaten drug and alcohol rehab themselves.

 Make sure you're well prepared